Camilo Prieto Valderrama

 Camilo Prieto Valderrama is a Colombian professor and researcher whose academic work focuses on energy policy, sustainability, and the role of nuclear energy in decarbonization and energy security.
 He is affiliated with the Pontificia Universidad Javeriana and has contributed to national discussions on environmental policy.
-He serves as director of the Colombian Nuclear Network (Red Nuclear Colombiana) and as Colombia’s academic ambassador to the World Institute for Nuclear Security (WINS).
+He serves as director of the Colombian Nuclear Network (Red Nuclear Colombiana) and as Colombia's academic ambassador to the World Institute for Nuclear Security (WINS).

 Biography

 Prieto received a Bachelor of Medicine from the Javeriana University, a master's degree in Philosophy at the Javeriana University (2014), and a postgraduate degree in Human Rights at the Open University of Catalonia.

-In 2013, he foundedIn 2013, he founded the Movimiento Ambientalista Colombiano, an environmental advocacy organization.
+In 2013, he founded the Movimiento Ambientalista Colombiano, an environmental advocacy organization.
 He has been involved in environmental campaigns in regions such as San Andrés, Chocó, La Guajira, and Putumayo.

 Prieto has participated in various political forums and negotiations advocating for pro-environment policies: Insertion of Colombia in the Escazú Agreement for Latin America; Energy Transition Table; and proposals to President Iván Duque after the social unrest of autumn 2019.
 In this case, Prieto expressed concern regarding the absence of pollution control policies and the need to sign the Escazú Agreement.
 He teaches climate science at Pontificia Universidad Javeriana and conducts research with the Colombian Geological Survey.

 During the COVID-19 pandemic, Prieto broadcast several educational videos on the best ways to deal with the virus.

 Prieto is also active in science communication.
 He is the author of essays and articles, the blog and the internet video channel "El Planetario".
 He collaborated with the TV program Muy Buenos Días for 11 years, has worked with the RCN Channel directed by Jota Mario Valencia, and is currently the host of Vida conciencia and of "Conversaciones en Casa" on Canal Capital.